Call Us Today On: 0330 808 1074

 The government and many massive corporations are now starting to feel the pressure mounting to be more environmentally responsible.
 This brings us to the Green Homes Grant, double glazing schemes and much more.

-If there’s been one real benefit to the coronavirus crisis and the last couple of years as a whole.
+If there’s been one tangible benefit to the coronavirus crisis and the last couple of years.
 It has been the big push towards energy efficiency that we’ve seen.

 The immediate combination of all of this is the government Green Homes Grant.
 What is this grant?
 How does it work?
 What will it mean if you decide to claim the grant?
 For the answers to all of these questions and more, keep reading.

 So, what is the Green Homes Grant?
 What’s the point of it?
 Well, it’s all about energy efficiency.
 You see, the modern home is not energy-efficient at all.

 There are a lot of properties that have boilers and electrical systems that aren’t as efficient.
 They’re not very green either.